 It should be emphasized that in the instant case the parties did not use the FIDIC Gold Book as envisaged by FIDIC and that it shows how important a purpose of a contract and the context in whihc it is used can be.

 A. V. Jaeger and G.S.
 Hök, FIDIC Conditions for Design, Build and Operate Projects – A New Approach ICLR 36 et seq.; Wade, FIDIC Introduces the DBO Form of Contract ICLR 14 et seq.; H. Broman and F. Kehlenbach, EIC Contractor´s Guide to the FIDIC Conditions of Contract for Design, Build and Operate Projects (the FIDIC Gold Book), ICLR 77 et seq.; Hök, FIDIC Design, Build and Operate Form, the Gold Book, ZfBR 2009, 213 et seq.

-Dr. Hök has been involved in EPC turnkey Projects worldwide as an advisor, expert witness or Dispute resolver, in particular in the power section and in respect of process plants.
+Dr. Hök has been involved in EPC turnkey Projects worldwide as an advisor, expert witness or dispute resolver, in particular in the power section and in respect of process plants but also in the health care sector.
 He has been a friendly reviewer of the FIDIC Gold Book and he is the legal advisor of TG 11 (Operate Design and Build also referred to as the “FIDIC Bronce Book”).
 He has operated as a member of DABs for design and build contracts in the offshore windmill industry, harbor projects, wastewater and irrigation projects.

 WARNING: the material contained in these notes is a simplified guide to some of the major topics in international and German construction law.
 It is not intended as a substitute for legal advice on individual transactions, and does not necessarily stand on its own.
 Whilst the contents are believed to be correct, the authors cannot accept any responsibility for errors or omissions.